-Dennis W. Dickson, M.D. (left), a Potamkin Prize winner, directs the brain bank at Mayo Clinic in Florida.
+Dennis W. Dickson, M.D. (left), a Potamkin Prize winner, directs the brain bank at Mayo Clinic's campus in Florida.

-Neuroscientists at Mayo Clinic in Florida are leaders in the discovery of new genes, biomarkers and therapeutic targets.
-Thanks to exceptional resources, including a brain bank for neurodegenerative disorders, investigators continue to shed new light on the underlying causes of Alzheimer's disease, Parkinson's disease, amyotrophic lateral sclerosis, frontotemporal lobar degeneration and stroke.
+Neuroscientists at Mayo Clinic's campus in Florida are leaders in the discovery of new genes, biomarkers and therapeutic targets for brain diseases.
+Thanks to exceptional resources, including a brain bank for neurodegenerative disorders, investigators continue to shed new light on the underlying causes of amyotrophic lateral sclerosis (ALS), Alzheimer's disease, Parkinson's disease, frontotemporal dementia and stroke.

 Dennis W. Dickson, M.D., a member of the Department of Neuroscience and a Potamkin Prize winner, directs the brain bank, which contains more than 5,000 specimens.